SaqSaq815/Unix-Online-Server/INSTALL.md

 - And now we can clone our repo using the HTTPS link or SSH key.
 - `git clone -b main {repo link} or git clone -b main {SSH KEY}`
 - Next step is to create out php script. [deploy.php](Website/Build/deploy.php)
-- Make sure to place on the parent folder for easy access.
+- Make sure to place on the parent folder (root folder) for easy access.
 - Then go back the repo settings and look for webhooks on the left panel
 - Add webhooks and paste your (vps ip address/or your domain name) on the payload url box;
   - It should be look like this `https//{YOURSITE}.com/deploy.php or https//{IP_ADDRESS}/deploy.php`;
--
+  - Make sure you paste your url links properly or else it wont work
+- Then add or modify anything on the repo and push it.
+- If you did it right it will automatically push the changes to the server.

 **IMPORTANT:** if you forgot your directory, check your nginx config file.
 HostName is the name of the user you created and the IP_ADDRESS is the IP that VPS provided.
 These settings depends on how you set up your nginx config file.